themiddnight/My-Resume-Web-API-Firebase/README.md

 # Todo next

-- Now the access token expires in 1 day.
-I will change it to be less lifetime and create another refresh token for more security.
+- Adjust the access token to be less lifetime and create a refresh token for more security.
 - Implement social login.
 - Implement Redis cache to reduce reading the firestore database directly.
 - Make user can create API key so user can access their own raw data.